Factsheet

 - Cost savings for authorities, as there is no need to maintain their own login systems (the operation of certain cantonal login systems has already been discontinued).

-- Unified login procedure for all digital administrative processes for natural persons in Switzerland.
+- Unified login process for* all digital administrative procedures in Switzerland.

 - Promotion of digitalisation, particularly in the healthcare sector: AGOV is also intended to be used for the (new) electronic patient record.